 Is Sewing Really That Hard?

-I know it looks hard.
+I know that for many, sewing looks hard.
 And scary.
 And overwhelming too.
-Yet, once you get down to it, and master sewing basics, it really isn’t that tricky!
+Yet, once you get down to it, and mastering the sewing basics isn’t that tricky!

 So, for the absolute newbies in the house, those keen to know how to use a sewing machine for beginners, I got your back y’all…